 Some time after the release of Lo! and the founding of the society in 1931, Fort’s health started to fail and with his distrust of authority he stubbornly refused to see a doctor.
 Eventually, at the repeated request of Theodore Dreiser, Fort relented and began receiving treatment.
 In September of 1931, Fort moved in with Dreiser for a week at his home in Mount Kisco, New York but ultimately decided to head back to the Bronx.

-When he returned home he worked diligently on his next book Wild Talents which he assembled out of newspaper oddities and anecdotes on psychic phenomena, strange disappearances, human combustion and even miracles.
-The title referred to various psychic abilities or talents outlined in the book.
-As he did with all his books, he read them aloud to his wife Anna Fort (who he called “Momma”) and asked her opinion as he worked.
+When he returned home he worked diligently on his next book Wild Talents which he assembled out of newspaper oddities and anecdotes on psychic phenomena, mysterious disappearances, spontaneous human combustion, and even miracles.
+Though Fort was very critical of Spiritualism and its afterlife claims, the book focused on the subject of potential psychic phenomena and the title referred to the various mental abilities or talents outlined within its pages.
+As he did with all his books, he read it aloud to his wife Anna Fort (who he called “Momma”) and asked her opinion as he worked.
 This book would be written in a more comfortable and witty style, perhaps due to his new found following, and contained plenty of commentary.

 Late in 1931, Fort’s health worsened and he could no longer leave his house at all.
 He experienced constant aches and pains, a lack of appetite and weight loss, but was driven to complete his work as he knew he didn’t have long to live.
 On February 20th 1932, he completed the manuscript for Wild Talents which was then accepted to be published.